nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 sudo keytool -export -keystore /etc/harmony-ap/tls-keystore.jks -alias <party_name> -file </path/to/exported_tls_certificate.cer> -storepass <tls_keystore_password>
 ```

+**Note:** The alias of the default TLS certificate that's created during the installation process is `selfsigned`.

 All the available TLS keys can be listed using the following command:

 ```